 You can find them in front of shopping malls, plaza’s, or restaurants.
 Walk up to the first taxi in line and they will give you a ride.
 You can also call one of the city’s 20 taxi radio dispatch centers.

 Barcelona also has a few taxi apps that will get you the best fares, routes, and communication.

 It counts down the arrival of the taxi.
 You can pay with a card or via PayPal.
 You can also write reviews about your drivers and save the ones who you befriend.

-Side Taxi is similar to MyTaxi but at a smaller scale.
+Pide Taxi is similar to MyTaxi but on a smaller scale.
 It is the official app for La Asociacion de Radio Taxis de Espana (The association of radio taxis in Spain).

 Even though you cannot rate your driver, the app allows you to reserve a taxi 7 days in advance, and it accepts credit cards.

 Taxi Fare Finder

 It will not make you register for anything.
 They calculate estimated fares so they know the price of your ride before you hop in.
 It is not a taxi company.

 My final taxi tip is if you ever forget something in a taxi there is a lost in found number 902 101 564.
-You can call and make your claim Monday thru Friday from 8am to 8pm.
+You can call and make your claim Monday thru Friday from 8 am to 8 pm.